Group completions and the homotopical monadicity theorem: Model categorical and -categorical embellishments

-In our applications, we are given model structures on $\sT$ and $\sS$ such that $(\SI,\OM)$ is a Quillen adjunction.
-Moreover, a standard model categorical result (e.g. \cite[Theorem 16.2.5]{morecon}) generally applies to show that $\bC[\sT]$ is a model category with fibrations and weak equivalences created by the forgetful functor $\bU_{\bC}\colon \bC[\sT]\rtarr \sT$.
+In our applications, we generally have model structures on $\sT$ and $\sS$ such that $(\SI,\OM)$ is a Quillen adjunction.
+Moreover, a standard model categorical result (e.g. \cite[Theorem 16.2.5]{morecon}) generally applies to show that $\bC[\sT]$ is then a model category with fibrations and weak equivalences created by the forgetful functor $\bU_{\bC}\colon \bC[\sT]\rtarr \sT$.
 Then $(\bF_{\bC}, \bU_{\bC})$ is a Quillen adjunction.
-Since $\OM$ preserves fibrations and weak equivalences, it is immediate that $\OM_{\bC}$ preserves fibrations and weak equivalences.
+Since $\OM$ preserves fibrations and weak equivalences, it is clear that $\OM_{\bC}$ preserves fibrations and weak equivalences.
 That is, the following result holds. \begin{prop} If $(\SI,\OM)$ is a Quillen adjunction, then $(\SI_{\bC}, \OM_{\bC})$ is a Quillen adjunction. \end{prop}

 While thinking model theoretically did not lead us to our present perspective, it does conceptualize the results.
-When working with spaces or $G$-spaces and using the standard Quillen model structures, the bar construction $\overline{Y}$ has the homotopy type of a cofibrant $\bC$-algebra under minimal hypotheses \cite[Lemma 5.50]{ABGHR1}.
-It is therefore a cofibrant approximation of $Y$ in $\bC[\sT]$ if we instead use the mixed model structures of \cite[Section 17]{morecon}.
-Thus we are entitled to think of the functor $\bE$ of \autoref{Edefn} as the composite of a cofibrant approximation and the left adjoint of a Quillen adjunction.
-In the language of \cite{MMSS}, the homotopical monadicity theorem is then given by a connective Quillen equivalence.
+When working with spaces or $G$-spaces and using the standard Quillen model structures, the bar construction $\overline{Y}$ has the homotopy type of a cofibrant $\bC$-algebra under minimal hypotheses (e.g. \cite[Lemma 5.50]{ABGHR1}).
+It is therefore cofibrant and thus a cofibrant approximation of $Y$ in $\bC[\sT]$ if we instead use the mixed model structures of \cite[Section 17.3 ]{morecon}.
+We can then think of the functor $\bE$ of \autoref{Edefn} as the composite of the cofibrant approximation $\mathrm{Bar}$ and the left adjoint $\SI_{\bC}$ of a Quillen adjunction.
+In the language of \cite{MMSS}, the homotopical monadicity theorem is then given by something close to a connective Quillen equivalence.
+That is, if we restrict the target to connective objects and the source to grouplike objects, the Quillen adjunction is restricting to an equivalence of homotopy categories.

 \begin{rem} In the example of orbital presheaves in Part 2, we are led to an illuminating alternative point of view.
 There the interest is entirely focused on objects in a model category that are definitely {\em not} cofibrant and we use classical cellular cofibrant approximation as a tool to convert such examples to well-behaved cofibrant objects that feed naturally into our machine.
 Nevertheless, it is convenient and perhaps necessary there to continue using the bar construction, even though it would be pointless to consider it as a cofibrant approximation. \end{rem}